Last updated: [13/June/2022]

 - Visas can be renewed at the Bureau des Migrations, which is the Burundi immigration office.

 - Travelers are also required to have a negative PCR test to depart the country.

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
 No

 - Every traveler arriving in Burundi will no longer be required to undergo a mandatory three-day quarantine.
 Instead, travelers will be tested for COVID-19 upon arrival and must then confine themselves at home or at a hotel of their choice while awaiting the test results, which they will receive within 24 hours of testing.
 Those who test positive for COVID-19 will be requested to quarantine at home after obtaining a treatment kit from one of the designated test centers provided by the Ministry of Health.
 Additionally, land borders between Burundi and Tanzania were reopened as of June 14, 2021, and passengers arriving by land will be tested in the same way as those arriving by air.

 - Is public transportation operating?
 Yes

 - More information can be found on the Burundi Ministry of Health website and https://cousp-minisante.gov.bi/

-- On April 1, 2020 the Ministry of Public Health published a press release calling on the public to follow preventative measures, recommending self-quarantine if you have been in contact with someone who has tested positive for COVID-19, but you have yet to show any symptoms of COVID-19 and to call the toll-free number 117 or consult the nearest health facility, should symptoms appear.
+- On April 1, 2020, the Ministry of Public Health published a press release calling on the public to follow preventative measures.
+The Ministry recommends self-quarantine if you have been in contact with someone who has tested positive for COVID-19, but you have yet to show any symptoms.
+Should symptoms appear, please call the toll-free number 117 or consult the nearest health facility.

 - CDC page on COVID-19